-8.Program Improvement Plan: CBCCF works with circuit/region Department staff to ensure that the CBCCF Program Improvement Plan is consistent with circuit/region and statewide priorities.
-Performance outcome measures set forth in the COU and CFSR Program Improvement Plans are tracked and reported monthly in the weekly CBCCF/CMA Program Director (Healthy System) meeting.

-The Program Improvement Plans are updated quarterly and findings from any reviews conducted are incorporated into the Program Improvement Plans to track improvement from quarter to quarter.
+Program Improvement Plan Embrace Families works with region Department staff to ensure that the Program Improvement Plan is consistent with region and statewide priorities.
+Performance outcome measures set forth in the Program Improvement Plan are tracked and reported in the monthly CMA Program Director meeting.
+The Program Improvement Plan is updated quarterly and findings from any reviews conducted are incorporated into the Program Improvement Plan to track improvement from quarter to quarter.

-9.Staff and Provider Training: CBCCF assigns a specific staff (CBCCF Training Manager) to oversee the CBCCF System of Care Training Plan, as well as to manage training committee meetings focused on identifying the training needs of case management staff/system of care.
+9. Staff and Provider Training Embrace Families assigns a specific staff (Training Manager) to oversee the System of Care Training Plan, as well as to manage training committee meetings focused on identifying the training needs of case management staff/system of care.
 Invitations to attend training are extended to each counties Network or Stakeholder partners, including the SCSO Child Protective Services Staff Trainer and the Department of Children and Families.
-Training events are also published on the CBCCF website events calendar.
+A training event listing is sent out system of care-wide on at least a monthly basis identifying all upcoming training events for the tricounty area.
+In addition to this, a mass emailing is sent to all users and also sent with the Leadership/Management Team meeting minutes on a regular basis.